 The Good Companies, Good Jobs Initiative at MIT Sloan contributes to the development of a variety of courses for current and aspiring leaders.
 A combination of classroom, fieldwork, and online MITx offerings explore strategies and tools for building good companies and good jobs.

 In the spring semester of 2018, the Initiative helping launch a new MIT Sloan course for graduate students called "Bridging the American Divides: USA Lab."
-The course, which has completed its second year, is designed to broaden and deepen students’ understanding of America’s economic, cultural, and social challenges.
+The course, which is now in its third year, is designed to broaden and deepen students’ understanding of America’s economic, cultural, and social challenges.
 The course’s project component allows students to gain hands-on experience exploring solutions that have the potential to improve conditions.

 Throughout the semester-long course, students grapple with the historical and modern-day complexities of the U.S.’s challenges through readings, interviews, and discussion.
 During Sloan Innovation Period (SIP) and spring break, student teams work on-site with local community groups in various parts of the country—including economic development organizations, community finance institutions, and family foundations—on projects that address problems relevant to particular regions.

 Another innovative course offering that was created by the Initiative's leadership is a popular online course offered through the edX platform, "Shaping Work of The Future."
 This class attracts thousands of participants from all over the world each year.

 The Good Companies, Good Jobs Initiative has also published a course guide for MIT Sloan MBA students interested in learning about managing both profits and people.
 The course guide was written by recent graduates of the MBA program.